 Location: 3217 CO-83, Franktown, CO 80116

-What you’ll find: A research orchard with fruit and nut trees, 4 high tunnels growing fruits and propagating new plants, 22 raised bed vegetable gardens, 30+ chickens used for insect management, small composting operation and various trial gardening techniques for the harsh Colorado climate.
+What you’ll find: A native plant demonstration garden in the trailhead parking area, open to the public.
+By appointment, an orchard with fruit and nut trees, 4 high tunnels growing fruits and propagating new plants, 22 raised bed vegetable gardens, 30+ chickens used for insect management, small composting operation and various trial vegetable gardening techniques for the harsh Colorado climate.
+Gardened in cooperation with Douglas County Open Space staff and volunteers.

 Location: 4037-A North, Platte Ave, Sedalia, CO 80135